Zuplu/postfix-tlspol/README.md

 service postfix restart
 ```

-# Update
+# Update (from source)

-You can update postfix-tlspol (for both the Docker app and the systemd service variant), by simply doing:
+You can update postfix-tlspol (both the Docker container and the systemd service variant), by simply doing:
 ```
 git pull
 ./build.sh